BibratRanjan/spikefuel/README.md

 ## Requirements

 The scientific Python distribution - [Anaconda](https://anaconda.org/) will provide most dependencies.
-I recommend this distribution if you don't want to mess with system's Python.
+I strongly recommend this distribution if you don't want to mess with system's Python.

 3rd party packages